Karl Knaths: Family

 Knaths's father, Otto Julius, was born on October 10, 1846, in Wettin, Germany.
 An orphan, he attended the Latin School in Halle and emigrated to the United States from Leipzig in 1869.
 He earned his living as a baker.
 He married a woman whose name is given as Maria Theresa Dietrich or Tressie Tredeck.
 Her birth date is not known.
 She died in 1932.
 She came from Wisconsin, and, at about the time they were married, she and Otto Julius moved to that state from Cincinnati, Ohio.
 The couple lived in Eau Claire, where, in 1891, Knaths was born.
 Soon after, they moved to Portage, Wisconsin, where, at about age 14, young Knaths began working for his uncle, George F. Dietrich, also a baker.
 Otto Julius died in 1908.
 Aged 17 at that time, Knaths was living with his uncle as well as apprenticed to him.
 Knaths had a sister, Olga, who was born December 9, 1893, in Milwaukee, Wisconsin, and who died January 18, 1981, in Madison, Wisconsin.
 She married a man named Frank Dunn and they had a son, Francis.

 Knaths and his wife Helen had no children.
 Helen's birth name was Lena.
 She changed it to Helen after 1905 when she and Agnes returned from travels in Europe.
-She was born in 1876 on a farm in Des Moines County in south east Iowa and died at age 102 in 1978 while living in Provincetown.
+She was born in 1876 on a farm in Des Moines County in southeast Iowa and died at age 102 in 1978 while living in Provincetown.

 From the time of Knaths's marriage to Helen and their decision to live together with her sister Agnes, the three formed a bond that survived during the rest of their lives.
 Agnes was born in 1873 on the same farm as her sister.
 Agnes was gregarious while Helen was quiet and apparently frail.
-It was Agnes who managed household for them while Helen stayed largely in the background.
+It was Agnes who managed the household for them while Helen stayed largely in the background.
 Knaths took over this role when Agnes died in 1946.
 When Knaths died in 1971, Helen showed a vivacious personality that she had previously kept hidden.